 Mr Corin McCarthy

-- that eligible rate payers experiencing financial hardship as a result of the COVID-19 pandemic can, on application, defer outstanding rates and charges per property until 15 December 2020.
+Following my April motion, the budget has included that eligible ratepayers experiencing financial hardship as a result of the COVID-19 pandemic, can defer outstanding rates and charges per property until 15 December 2020.
 They will also be able to access a 10 per cent rates rebate in 2020-21.

 - Commercial ratepayers (direct or indirect) who have been required to close

-- Commercial ratepayers (direct or indirect) that are eligible for the ‘JobKeeper’ payment
+- Commercial ratepayers (direct or indirect) who are eligible for the ‘JobKeeper’ payment

 - Non-Commercial ratepayers (direct or indirect) who are eligible for either the ‘JobSeeker’ or ‘JobKeeper’ payment

 - Any other ratepayer (direct or indirect) who has seen their income fall by 15 per cent or more.

 I’m proud, because the rebate gives real relief to families doing it tough and at the same time, Council is keeping rates low generally, with a rate rise for others of 1.9 per cent, much lower than in previous years.

 I was also very proud that Council acted to waive rates in Quarter Four 2019-20 for businesses that were forced to shut due to COVID-19 restrictions and for a 50 per cent waiver for businesses operating but receiving JobKeeper.

 New infrastructure creating jobs for the community